nathankong/binocular_disparity_nn/README.md

-## Reproducing Results from Goncalves and Welchmann, 2017
+## Reproducing Results from Goncalves and Welchman, 2017

 ### First, setup virtual environment and install requirements
 ```